Pandemic Wrecks Many State Budgets, Could Trigger Deep Cuts

 “There’s no crisis we’ve had that even comes close to this,” said Greg Albrecht, chief economist for the Louisiana Legislature.
 “This is a (Hurricane) Katrina-sized downgrade in the forecast.”
 A forecasting panel slashed the state’s income projections by $1 billion because of the virus.

-The drumbeat of bad news continued Tuesday as Washington's governor called for 15% cuts to many parts of his state's budget through June 2021.
+The drumbeat of bad news continued Wednesday as Washington's governor froze most state hiring and called for 15% cuts to many parts of the budget.
 New Jersey announced that tax revenue for April was down 60% compared with the year before — and that it will look worse next month.

 The dire projections are coming out as Congress gets ready to debate whether and how to help.